 THE EXTRAORDINARY LIFE OF SAM HELL by Robert Dugoni.
 Lake Union Publishing (April 24, 2018).
 ISBN 978-1503948976.
 447p.

-This entry was posted on Monday, June 3rd, 2019 at 8:14 AM and is filed under Book Reviews, Fiction, Women's Fiction.
+This entry was posted on Thursday, July 18th, 2019 at 6:00 AM and is filed under Book Reviews, Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.